RobertJ1102/smr-ai-blog/index.md

 ## About the Author

-Robert Jacobs is a senior Computer Science Major at Washington University in St. Louis, with a passon for software development and server management.
+Robert Jacobs is a senior Computer Science Major at Washington University in St. Louis, with a passion for software development and server management.
 He co-founded Syntale LLC, an online gaming network with a global community of nearly 20,000 individuals.
 Robert has experience developing plugins for games like Unturned and specializes in creating custom solutions for game servers.
 He has also built an AI-based anti-cheat system that uses deep neural networks to catch misbehaving players.
-He is also interested in how nuclear technology could be used to replace antiquated energy production methods.
+He is also interested in how nuclear technology can replace antiquated energy production methods.

 ---